kmfriesen/UFOs/README.md

 ![alt text](https://github.com/kmfriesen/UFOs/blob/main/static/images/UFO_filter_search.PNG)

 # Summary
+The updates to the website where successful and allow for a better user experience, however there is still room for improvement.

 ## Drawbacks
 * The dataset is very limited at the current momment and therefore the website search capabilities are limited.